Degree difference: A simple measure to characterize structural heterogeneity in complex networks: Analytical results

 \subsection{DD distribution for Erd\"{o}s-R\'{e}nyi model}

-In an ER random graph, $G(n,p)$, where $n$ is the number of vertices and $p$ is the probability that an edge exists between any pair of vertices, the degrees of two neighboring vertices are uncorrelated except for the edge that is connecting them.
-Therefore, the relevant quantity is the \textit{excess degree} of a vertex, that is, its degree minus 1, and we denote its probability distribution by $q_{k} := Pr(exdeg(v)=k) = Pr(deg(v)=k+1)$.
+In an ER random graph, $G(n,p)$, where $n$ is the number of vertices and $p$ is the probability that an edge exists between any pair of vertices, the degrees of two neighbouring vertices are uncorrelated except for the edge that is connecting them.
+Therefore, the relevant quantity is the \textit{excess degree} of a vertex and we denote its probability distribution by $q_{k} := Pr(\text{exdeg}(v)=k) = Pr(\text{deg}(v)=k+1)$.
 For a pair of vertices $v$ and $u$ connected via an edge $\{v,u\}$, we then have the identity \cite{Newman2002}

 The above relation holds since conditional on the existence of an edge between two vertices their excess degree distributions are independent.
 For given degree and excess degree distributions in $G(n, p)$ \cite{Newman2010}, Eqs. \ref{eq:pdf_Fric_probsSum} and \ref{eq:prob_fric_randomgraph} imply